 Hang your Legs in Cotton Wool – An Australian cyclist’s colloquialism, where a rider relaxes / recovers for an upcoming race or training ride by encasing his / her legs in cotton wool (aka cotton balls in the USA) and hangs upside down from the ceiling, or sits on the couch with legs up.
 In reality, the recovery is probably happening at the local pub.

-Keyboard Hero – A cyclist (can be applied to other scenarios) who types rubbish on Facebook and other social media, but can’t back any of it up in person.
-The keyboard hero seldom rides a bicycle, they’d rather type about riding a bicycle.
+Keyboard Hero – A cyclist (can be applied to other scenarios) who types rubbish on Facebook and other social media, but can’t back any of it up in person, or say it to your face.
+The keyboard hero seldom rides a bicycle, they’d rather type bollocks about riding a bicycle.